YuanlongLiu/fastCGP/README.md

 The implementation of this analytical approach brings several advantages.
 First, the method is exact, hence does not suffer from randomness compared to many simulation-based methods where random numbers are used, such as VEGAS, ARTP, Pascal [refs].
 Second, the computation is efficient.
 In our study of 2,370,689 SNPs and 24,120 genes, it takes around 0.5 hour on a standard PC (Intel Core i7 3.40GHz CPU, 8GB RAM), which is much faster than many simulation-based competitors [refs].
 Third, the resultant P-values are of high precision.
 According to the formulation of fastCGP, the precision of each gene-level P-value is 1/K , where  L is the total number of SNPs analyzed in a GWAS.
 The larger the amount of SNPs is analyzed, the higher is the precision.
 In our case of analyzing 2,370,689 SNPs, the precision reaches to 4.2 x 10-7.

-## Usage
-Usage and examples will be added soon

 ## Contact information
 Usage and examples will be added soon